Charm physics: Exclusive charm hadron decays

 \subsection{Non-leptonic decays}

-As discussed in Section~\ref{subsec:peculiarities} and Section~\ref{subsec:classification}, SM predictions for non-leptonic charm-hadron decays are particularly challenging because of the difficulty to precisely quantify the size of the corresponding non-perturbative effects.
+SM predictions for non-leptonic charm-hadron decays are particularly challenging because of the difficulty to precisely quantify the size of the corresponding non-perturbative effects.
 For this reason, different approaches can be found in the literature and often additional assumptions are needed to obtain quantitative predictions.\\

-{\bf Two-body non-leptonic decays:} A very common method for the study of two-body non-leptonic charm-hadron decays makes use of exact or approximate SU(3)$_F$ symmetry relations, see e.g.~\cite{PhysRevD.11.1919, Voloshin:1975yx, PhysRevLett.43.812, PhysRevD.42.1527, Bhattacharya:2012ah, Hiller:2012xm, Grossman:2012eb, Cheng:2012wr, Nierste:2015zra, Muller:2015lua, Muller:2015rna, Dery:2021mll, Gavrilova:2022hbx, Bolognani:2024zno} and the references therein.
+{\bf Two-body non-leptonic decays:} A very common method for the study of two-body non-leptonic charm-hadron decays makes use of exact or approximate SU(3)$_F$ symmetry relations, see e.g.~\cite{PhysRevD.11.1919, Voloshin:1975yx, PhysRevLett.43.812, PhysRevD.42.1527, Bhattacharya:2012ah, Hiller:2012xm, Grossman:2012eb, Cheng:2012wr, Nierste:2015zra, Muller:2015lua, Muller:2015rna, Dery:2021mll, Gavrilova:2022hbx, Gavrilova:2024npn, Bolognani:2024zno} and the references therein.
 In this type of studies, the approximate SU(3)$_F$ symmetry of QCD is used to relate several hadronic structures for a vast class of decay processes, thus reducing the number of independent parameters needed to describe the corresponding decay amplitudes.
 The resulting set of common hadronic inputs is then extracted by performing a global fit to the available experimental data on, for example, branching ratios and CP asymmetries.
 Note that, in some cases, by leveraging large datasets, SU(3)$_F$ breaking effects can also be taken into account, see e.g.~\cite{Muller:2015lua, Muller:2015rna, Bolognani:2024zno}.
 Even though such analyses can provide some insight on the hadronic structure of these theoretically challenging decays, they do not constitute a calculation of the size of their branching fractions or CP asymmetries in the SM.\\